openframeworks/ofBook/chapters/intro_to_graphics/chapter.md

 ### Basic Polylines ###

 Create a new project called "Polylines," and say hello to [`ofPolyline`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html "ofPolyline Documentation Page"). `ofPolyline` is a data structure that allows us to store a series of sequential points and then connect them to draw a line.
 Let's dive into some code.
-In your header file, define three `ofPolylines`:
+In your header file (inside "class ofApp" in "ofApp.h" to be precise), define three `ofPolylines`:

 ```cpp
 ofPolyline straightSegmentPolyline;